College Factual by our College Data Analytics Team

 2

-Every student pursuing a degree in a bachelor's degree in biomedical engineering has to check out Colorado State University - Fort Collins.
-Located in the midsize city of Fort Collins, Colorado State is a public university with a fairly large student population.
+Any student who is interested in a bachelor's degree in biomedical engineering has to take a look at Colorado State University - Fort Collins.
+Located in the midsize city of Fort Collins, Colorado State is a public university with a very large student population.

-Students who graduate with their bachelor's from the bio engineering program report average early career wages of $55,849.
+Students who graduate with their bachelor's from the bio engineering program report average early career income of $55,849.

 More information about a bachelor’s in biomedical engineering from Colorado State University - Fort Collins